Travis Kelce

-Considered to be one of the greatest tight ends of all time, Kelce is an eight-time Pro Bowler and a four-time first-team All-Pro selection.
-He holds the NFL record for most consecutive and most overall seasons with 1,000 yards receiving by a tight end with 7.
-He also owns the record for most receiving yards by a tight end in a single season with 1,416 in 2020, despite playing in only 15 games.
-He also briefly held the single season record in 2018 before it was broken later that same day.
-During the 2022 season, Kelce became the fastest tight end to reach 10,000 career receiving yards, and he became the fifth tight end in NFL history to reach the milestone.
+Considered one of the greatest tight ends in history, Kelce is a ten-time Pro Bowler and a seven-time All-Pro, with four first-team and three second-team selections.
+He holds the NFL records for most consecutive and most overall seasons with 1,000 receiving yards by a tight end: seven.
+He holds the record for most receiving yards by a tight end in a single season with 1,416 in 2020, despite playing in only 15 games.

+During the 2022 season, Kelce became the fifth NFL tight end to reach 10,000 career receiving yards and reached the milestone faster than any tight end in NFL history.
 Kelce was named to the NFL 2010s All-Decade Team.
+During the 2023 season, he surpassed Jerry Rice in career playoff receptions en route to winning Super Bowl LVIII, his fourth Super Bowl appearance in five seasons.

+Outside of football, Kelce has appeared in advertisements and on reality and scripted television, including being the namesake of the dating show Catching Kelce on E! and hosting a 2023 episode of Saturday Night Live.
+He co-hosts the podcast New Heights with his brother Jason, covering topics from football to popular culture.
+The show was ranked as the 8th most popular podcast in the United States on Apple Podcasts in 2024.
+Kelce's relationship with and subsequent engagement to singer-songwriter Taylor Swift has drawn massive media coverage and stimulated viewership and revenue for his team and the NFL.

 Early life

+Kelce was born on October 5, 1989, in Westlake, Ohio.
+His father, Ed Kelce, is a former sales representative in the steel industry, and his mother, Donna, is a former bank executive.
+Travis's older brother is Jason Kelce, who played center for the Philadelphia Eagles for 13 seasons.

+He is of Croatian descent through his mother, whose ancestors were from Brod Moravice and Velike Drage in the Gorski Kotar region, near the Slovenian border.

-Kelce was born on October 5, 1989, in Westlake, Ohio, the son of Ed and Donna Kelce and younger brother to fellow NFL player Jason Kelce, who is a center for the Philadelphia Eagles.
-He attended Cleveland Heights High School in his hometown of Cleveland Heights, Ohio, where he was a three-sport athlete in football, basketball and baseball.
-Excelling at football, he was a three-year letter winner as quarterback for the Tigers, and recognized with All-Lake Erie League honors after totaling 2,539 yards of total offense as a senior.
-He ran 1,016 rushing yards and 10 rushing touchdowns, threw for 1,523 passing yards, 21 touchdowns, and eight interceptions in 2007.
+Kelce attended Cleveland Heights High School in his hometown of Cleveland Heights, Ohio, where he played football, basketball, and baseball.
+He was a three-year letter winner as quarterback for the Tigers.
+As a senior in 2007, he ran for 1,016 yards and 10 touchdowns and threw for 1,523 yards, 21 touchdowns, and eight interceptions.
+His 2,539 yards of total offense garnered him All-Lake Erie League honors.